 The first step in any pest management program is to identify the pest.
 Weed management decisions are predicated on an understanding of the weed, its life cycle and mode(s) of reproduction and spread.
-Below are several weed identification guides recommended for North Carolina as well as
+Below are several weed identification guides recommended for North Carolina.

 Weed Identification Guides recommended for NC